Buvan-Buddu/PROTOFILO-BUVAN/README.md

 Deployment

-The site is deployed on Vercel at protofilo-1.vercel.app.
-As a static site with no build step, it can also be deployed to any static hosting provider (GitHub Pages, Netlify, etc.) by uploading the repository contents directly.
+ As a static site with no build step, it can also be deployed to any static hosting provider (GitHub Pages, Netlify,Vercel etc.) by uploading the repository contents directly.

 License